 As a general rule, a student belongs to the same House throughout their time at Daramalan with siblings belonging to the same house.
 Each House consists of about 170 students.
-In most cases students will be cared for by the same House Coordinator and pastoral staff for their entire time at Daramalan allowing staff and families to build and maintain positive and effective relationships.
+The House system is structured to allow staff and families to build and maintain positive and effective relationships.

-The students are grouped into eight vertical groups (by House) comprising of boys and girls from Years 7-12 under the care of a House Coordinator.
-House Coordinators are responsible for monitoring the academic and general progress of the students.
-Each student is also placed in a horizontal group based on their Year Level with their House Pastoral Tutor (PT) meeting with the House group each morning.
-PT’s are supported by Pastoral Care Advisors (PCA’s) who oversee the care for our students in junior year groups.
-House Coordinators support our students in Years 9 – 12.
+The students are grouped into eight Houses comprising of students from Years 7-12 under the care of a House Coordinator (Years 9-12) and Pastoral Care Advisor (Years 7-8).
+Pastoral Leaders are responsible for monitoring the wellbeing and academic progress of the students.
+Each student is also placed in a Pastoral Tutor (PT) group who meet daily.

-- Provides leadership roles for students with a boy and girl from College (Year 12) serving their House in their role as House Captains throughout the year.
+- Provides leadership roles for students with students from Year 12 serving their House in their role as House Captains throughout the year.